-Previous to joining CNBC, Herera spent seven years as an anchor and reporter with Financial News Network, honing her expertise in the areas of foreign exchange and futures trading.
-Her first book, "Women of the Street: Making It On Wall Street — The World's Toughest Business" was published in January 1997.
-Herera also hosted and helped produce the CNBC special entitled, "The Great Game: The Story of Wall Street," in March 2000.
+Prior to joining CNBC, Herera spent seven years as an anchor and reporter with Financial News Network, honing her expertise in the areas of foreign exchange and futures trading.

 Herera earned a bachelor's degree in journalism from California State University at Northridge in 1980, and in 2003, she was honored with the University's Distinguished Alumni Award.

 High water and flooding are making driving impossible for many travelers in the Houston area; Taco Bell and Pizza Hut are getting rid of artificial colors and flavors; and Olive Garden is getting creative with their breadsticks, reports CNBC's Sue Herera.

 Amtrak service between New York and Philadelphia resumed this morning following the previous train derailment; and 500 people are reported dead after the battle for Ramadi; reports CNBC's Sue Herera.

 With a vote against a proposed deal, former Prime Minister George Papandreou says his country is in a worse situation.